RishavMishraRM/Starbucks_Capestone/README.md

 -   profile.json - demographic data for each customer
 -   transcript.json - records for transactions, offers received, offers viewed, and offers completed

-Here is the schema and explanation of each variable in the files:
+Here is the schema and explanation of each variable in the files  :-

 **portfolio.json**